revel/revel.github.io/manual/testing.md

 ## Developing a test suite

 To create your own test suite, define a struct that embeds [`revel.TestSuite`](../docs/godoc/tests.html#TestSuite), which provides a HTTP client and a number of helper methods for making requests to the application.
-[See tests docs](../docs/godoc/tests.html)
+[See testing docs](../docs/godoc/tests.html)

 <pre class="prettyprint lang-go">
 type TestSuite struct {